TadaTeruki/name-engine/README.md

 With the data adove, the model can generate `Berkles` from `(Berk /ˈbɜːrk/)` and `(les /əlz/)` by tracking the transition `k` -> `ə`.

-The probability of the transition is calculated from the frequency of the compound in the dataset.
+The probability of the transition is calculated from the frequency of the connection in the dataset.

 ## Features
 This library does: